SilentGuy777/nodejs-api-server/README.md

 *LOV : List Of Values

 ## API Interface Specs
+Below details the list of APIs implemented and their specifications.

 ### 1. registerStudents
   - URL Path: /api/register
   - HTTP Method: POST